Buttons #

 BUTTON9.txt

-Moreover, you can define “sub-buttons” by creating button definition files named BUTTON0-0.txt, BUTTON0-1.txt, and so on.
-By default, these sub-buttons will not appear on the screen, but they will show up when their parent button (such as BUTTON0.txt) is pressed.
+You can also define “sub-buttons” by adding files like BUTTON0-0.txt, BUTTON0-1.txt and so on.
+Sub-buttons are not shown by default; they appear when their parent button (e.g. BUTTON0.txt) is pressed.

 BUTTON0.txt